 3. Assessment Result and Diagnostic Conclusions

-Document a summary assessment from the safety culture assessment activities, highlighting significant weaknesses that are found to exist in any safety culture or functional/organizational area.
+Document a summary assessment from the safety culture assessment activities, highlighting significant weaknesses that are found to exist in any safety culture traits or functional/organizational area.
 The weaknesses should be supported by the observations/ findings revealed during the inspection process and results from the licensee’s third-party safety culture assessment, as applicable.
-Provide an evaluation of the licensee’s response to the identified weaknesses of any safety culture .
-If the team’s assessment of a safety culture has been documented in another section of the report (for example as part of the PI&R assessment documentation), that discussion can be referenced.
+Provide an evaluation of the licensee’s response to the identified weaknesses of any safety culture traits.
+If the team’s assessment of a safety culture trait has been documented in another section of the report (for example as part of the PI&R assessment documentation), that discussion can be referenced.

 95003-04 RESOURCE ESTIMATE

-The resource estimates provided are for direct inspection only, based on a three week on-site inspection.
+The resource estimates provided are, unless otherwise indicated, for direct inspection only, based on a three week on-site inspection.
 Not all areas will be performed during each inspection and the hours required to compete each area may be less for plants where previously identified performance issues were isolated.
 The hours required to complete each area could also be greater based on site-specific circumstances.
 For planning purposes, the ROP budgets 3000 hours (distributed among the four regions) to conduct one IP 95003 inspection per year.
 The resource estimates are not requirements and inspection staffing needs are based upon site-specific circumstances.

-Position/Inspected Area
+Position/Inspected Area Hours

 Team Leader 120